gooseberry/smoke/README.md

 This project is written to help you get games from your GOG.com library up and running on your own Chromebook.

 ## Background
-This is a little side project I started when I got a ChromeBook many years ago and discovered crostini.
+This is a project I started when I got a ChromeBook many years ago and discovered that crostini could easily run a few older games from gog.
 What started with getting a few games to run on the platform evolved into a larger scale project with multiple bash and python scripts.
-I've created a new repository to migrate most of these to ansible because I want to learn ansible and I think it's pretty fun.
+I've created a new repository to migrate most of these to ansible because I want to learn ansible and since I find myself powerwashing my Chromebook from time to time, I wanted to see if I could automate the process of rebuilding my setup without a full backup and restore.

-Check out the [Smoke Website](https://gooseberry.github.io/) for a more complete guide to get you started.
+Check out the [Smoke wiki](https://github.com/gooseberry/smoke/wiki) for a more complete guide to get you started.

 # Getting Started